 High-functioning cross-disciplinary teams don't happen by accident.

-This results in campaigns and features that feel cohesive - not disjointed or diluted at the point of delivery.
+Shared objectives across product, marketing, risk, and brand help campaigns and features feel cohesive - not disjointed or diluted at the point of delivery.

 As the customer proposition moved beyond pensions into insurance and holistic wealth protection, feedback loops tightened.